-In 2011, the Board of Directors has arranged to prepare report on corporate social responsibility to show the determination and intention of directors, executives, and staffs to play a part of operating in business for social.
+In 2012, the Board of Directors has arranged to prepare report on corporate social responsibility to show the determination and intention of directors, executives, and staffs to play a part of operating in business for social.

-As the company stressed the importance of developing good corporate governance, the determination to participate in business transparently has resulted in 2011 as follows:
+As the company stressed the importance of developing good corporate governance, the determination to participate in business transparently has resulted in 2012 as follows:

-- The Company received the Board of the Year for Distinctive Practices 2010/2011 Award.
-The award will be given to the boards of directors of the listed companies in the Stock Exchange of Thailand with an effective and productive practice, under the good corporate governance principle, with the consideration of transparency and justice for all stakeholders.
-The award was given by Thai Institute of Directors in corporation with 6 leading private organizations. - Received 'SET Award of Honor' of Corporate Governance Report (three consecutive years of Top Corporate Governance Report Awards) from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine.
-The Company is the only listed company outside SET100 to receive this award. - Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine. - The Company received the evaluation of Corporate Governance Report of Thai Listed Companies 2011, 2010, 2009 and 2008 as 'excellent' or 5 stars for 4 consecutive years.
+- Received 'SET Award of Honor' of Corporate Governance Report (four consecutive years of Top Corporate Governance Report Awards) for the second time from the SET Awards 2012 organized by the Stock Exchange of Thailand and Money & Banking Magazine.
+The Company is the only listed company outside SET100 to receive this award. - Received Investors' Choice Award from Thai Investors Association as the Company received 100% scores from the AGM evaluation for 4 consecutive years, from 2009 - 2012.
+The honorable award was given to a listed company who is aware of the importance of shareholders meetings by considering the rights and equality of all shareholders.
+SE-ED is the only company in the publishing business that received the award. - The Company received the evaluation of Corporate Governance Report of Thai Listed Companies 2012, 2011, 2010, 2009 and 2008 as 'excellent' or five stars for five consecutive years.
 The evaluation was from Thai Institute of Directors (IOD), the Stock Exchange of Thailand, and the Office of Securities and Exchange Commission.
-The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for 4 consecutive years. - Securities and Exchange Commission, Thai Listed Companies Association and Thai Investors Association evaluated the Company 'excellent and exemplary' in organizing the annual general meeting in 2011.
-The Company received the perfect 100 points for five consecutive years.
-It was one of 64 companies among 416 companies to receive the perfect score.
+The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for five consecutive years. - The company was rated as "Excellent" in the 2007, 2008, 2009, 2010, 2011, and 2012 evaluation in the Annual General Meeting (AGM) of the shareholders by the Securities and Exchange Commission in cooperation with the Listed Companies Association and the Thai praised as a good example from SEC for 6 consecutive years.
+Among 450 listed companies that participated in this project, the Company is 1 in 74 companies that received 100 points.